dimagi/commcare-hq/custom/CONTRIBUTING.rst

 Writing Custom Code
 ===================

+CommCare is designed as an end-user-development system which can support the deployment of hundreds or thousands of projects through configuraiton rather than source code.
+However, the purpose of the code platform is also to support social impact in resource constrained settings, so in extreme cirucmstances we accept that including code written for an individual project ("custom code") is a sometimes-necessary evil to support unique oppurtunitites to support that mission in the real world.

-Code written for an individual project ("custom code") is a sometimes-necessary evil.
-We should strive to minimize the use of it, and when it is necessary, be sure to put in the effort to ensure it can be maintained, understood, and transferred to other developers.
+CommCare's maintainers will apply extreme scrutiny to contributions of custom code, and in cases where there are obvious alternatives, such contributions will be rejected.
+When it is necessary, it will be expected that developers be sure to put in the effort to ensure it can be maintained, understood, and transferred to other developers.
 This document is a series of guidelines with the aim of achieving those goals.

 Tests
 -----